The London Eye

 Under 4 years old: free!

-You can get discounts by booking online through our link to the left!
-Opening Times: 2014 Opening Details:
+You can get discounts by booking online through our link!
+Opening Times: 2015 Opening Details:

 The EDF Energy London Eye opens daily except on Christmas Day (25 December) and during its annual maintenance period from in January.